strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-apache-kafka-tiered-storage.md

 NOTE: Apache Kafka uses plugins for the different implementations of the remote storage tier.
 But no actual implementations are shipped as part of Apache Kafka itself.
-So unless you want to write your own plugin, you have to also make sure that there is already some plugin implemented by someone else and has the required quality.
+So unless you want to write your own plugin, make sure a plugin exists that matches your requirements.

 ### Shared storage as a tiered storage option